ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/inventory-how-setup-locations.md

 ## Přihrádky

 Přihrádky představují základní skladovou strukturu a používají se k navrhování umístění zboží.
-Pokud jste vytvořili své přihrádky, můžete velmi přesně definovat obsah, který chcete umístit do každé přihrádky, nebo přihrádka může fungovat jako plovoucí přihrádka bez zadaného obsahu.
+When you have created your bins, you can define their contents, or they can function as a floating bins without specified contents.
 Přihrádky se používají převážně v základních a pokročilých skladových operacích.
 Pokud spravujete zásoby v jednodušším nastavení, přihrádky pravděpodobně nepotřebujete.

-pro použití přihrádek na lokaci, Musíte nejdříve zapnout funkcionalitu na kartě **Lokace** výběrem pole **Přihrádka nutná** v záložce **Sklad**.
+To use the bin functionality at a location, you first activate the functionality on the **Location Card** page by selecting the **Bins Mandatory** field on the **Warehouse** FastTab.
 Pak navrhnete tok zboží v lokaci určením kódů přihrádek v polích nastavení, které představují různé toky.

-> Předtím než nastavníte kódy přihrádek na kartě lokace, musí být přihrádky již vytvořeny.
+> [!NOTE]

-Pro více informací navštivte [Vytvoření přihrádek](warehouse-how-to-create-individual-bins.md) a [Nastavení přihrádek](warehouse-how-to-set-up-bin-types.md).
+> Before you can specify bin codes on a location, you must create bin codes.
+For more information, see [Create Bins](warehouse-how-to-create-individual-bins.md) and [Set Up Bin Types](warehouse-how-to-set-up-bin-types.md).

 ## Zóny